lantern-db/lantern/README.md

 All vertices can be loaded with a graph structure linking with edges, And we call this transaction `Illuminate`.
 An client has method `Illuminate(ctx, key, step)`.

-For Example, `client.Illuminate(ctx, "a", 2)` returns all vertices within 2-steps from a vertex "a". type of returning value is an instance of `model.Graph` and it's json-parsable struct.
+For example, `client.Illuminate(ctx, "a", 2)` returns all vertices within 2-steps from a vertex "a". type of returning value is an instance of `model.Graph` and it's json-parsable struct.

 ```json